InlandGalaxy/Galaxywrite/README.md

 # INGTextEditor
 Normal Text Editor

-This is the recommended version
+This is the recommended version but you can still get the legacy version called Leggings Text Editor.